T

 • Be prepared for the heat and humidity; stay hydrated.

-• Tipping is appreciated for good service but not mandatory.
+• Tipping is appreciated but not mandatory; a small amount for good service is customary.

 Packing highlights